 Despite the high prevalence of dementia, the diagnosis is often missed by clinicians, particularly in the early stages.
 The primary care practitioner can play an important role in diagnosing and treating dementia.
 An early diagnosis can offer the opportunity to involve patients in meaningful advance care planning while they are still able to express their preferences clearly.
 In addition, potentially treatable causes, though rare, are more likely to be partially or fully reversed if diagnosed early.
 Later in the disease, the practitioner can work with other team members to manage difficult behaviors, ensure that the patient is as comfortable and safe as possible, recognize when referral for specialist care is needed, educate caregivers about the condition, and support caregivers in coping with their situations to the best of their abilities.

 Alzheimer disease is the most common form of dementia, accounting for about 60–70% of cases.
 The age of onset varies considerably, but most commonly symptoms arise after the age of 70 years.
 Incidence of the disease increases with age.
 Women may be at a slightly higher risk of developing the disorder than men.
-The rare patient with early onset of AD (before ...
+The rare patient with early onset ...